aaslinur/personal-website/content/authors/admin/_index.md

 Prior to joining Oxford, Aasli worked as a Research Scientist in the Institute for Disease Modelling at the Bill & Melinda Gates Foundation.
 She received her PhD in Sociology from the University of Washington, where she served as a graduate fellow with the [Center for Studies in Demography and Ecology](https://csde.washington.edu/).
 Aasli holds an MPH from the Rollins School of Public Health at Emory University and a BA from Washington University in St. Louis.

-Her work has been published in the *Journal of Global Health*, *BMJ Global Health*, *Women and Birth*, and the *International Journal of Social Research Methodology*.
+Her work has been published in *Population and Development Review*, *Reproductive Health*, and *BMJ Global Health*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.